NTIG-Uppsala/Classroom-Seating-Planner/docs/definition-of-done.md

 -   Reviewed work:
     -   Make sure any and all code follows our [coding standard](/docs/coding-standard.md).
-    -   Make sure all present group members understand the code.
+    -   Make sure all present group members understand and have accepted the changes made.
 Absent members will read through the code when they are back.

 -   Yellow post-it: